martysai/el-gamal/README.md

 ## El Gamal Encryption

-To launch the project run .exe file.
+Project is written for Windows 7, 8, 10.
+To launch it run .exe file.

 ## Purposes and Aims